rtinney1/PasswordCheckerML/README.md

 ```
 where
   - ML is the number corresponding to the Machine Learning algorithm you want to use
-  - f is the full file name of the dataset
+  - FILE is the full file name of the dataset
-  - o is the file you wish to save output to.
+  - OUTPUT_FILE is the file you wish to save output to.
 Default is output.txt
-  - t is True/False value on whether you want the algorithms to be multithreaded.
+  - MULTITHREAD is True/False value on whether you want the algorithms to be multithreaded.
 If True, the algorithms will use all available processors

 The following values are currently acceptable for the -m flag